netket/netket-website/_docs/examples/heisenberg.md

 pars['Learning']={
     'Method'         : 'Sr',
     'Nsamples'       : 1.0e3,
-    'NiterOpt'       : 500,
+    'NiterOpt'       : 4000,
     'Diagshift'      : 0.1,
     'UseIterative'   : False,
-    'OutputFile'     : "test",
+    'OutputFile'     : 'test',
-    'StepperType'    : 'Sgd',
+    'StepperType'    : 'AdaMax',
-    'LearningRate'   : 0.1,
 }
 ```
-Also, notice that we need to specify a stepper, which in this case is a simple Stochastic Gradient Descent (Sgd).
+Also, notice that we need to specify a stepper, which in this case is AdaMax.
 More details about the steppers can be found [here]({{ site.baseurl }}{% link _docs/learning/steppers.md %}),
 whereas learning algorithms to find the ground state are discussed [here]({{ site.baseurl }}{% link _docs/learning/stochastic_reconfiguration.md %}).